NateKorth/GWASTutorial/README.md

 https://github.com/xiaolei-lab/rMVP

 Now we're ready to start a GWAS the basic script to use is RunRMVP.R, which will run mlm and FarmCPU and automatically make figures for you.
-#TODO make a slurm file called RunR_3.sh to batch it to hcc
+#TODO make a slurm file called RunR_3.sh to batch on hcc, allocate 100 GB on 1 node and this will run pretty fast.
+Have the script submit the R file and move all the output files to the output folder

+Use your favorite file transfer system to move all the output to your computer to view the files.